Kavalorn/dots-game/README.md

 ## Project Goals:
 1. Create an application that can maintain its own synchronized state between clients without a server.
 2. Understand the pros and cons of this approach.
+3. Experiment with Feature-Sliced Design.
-3. Play Dots with friends through my own super-duper-mega application :)
+4. Play Dots with friends through my own super-duper-mega application :)

 ## Roadmap: